Over 20+ years experience with Vaillant Boilers

 What is happening: The boiler is trying to ignite but cannot establish a flame after multiple attempts.

-Common causes: Frozen condensate pipe (winter), gas supply interruption, faulty ignition electrode, blocked or damaged flue, gas valve fault.
+Common causes: Frozen condensate pipe (winter), gas supply interruption, faulty ignition components, blocked or damaged flue, gas valve fault.

 What is happening: The boiler cannot detect a pressure change when the pump runs.
-This is one of the most common Vaillant faults.
+This is a common Vaillant fault and often needs proper diagnosis.

 What to try: Check the pressure gauge first.
 If pressure is below 1 bar, top up and reset.
-If pressure is fine but F75 persists, the pump or sensor likely needs attention.
-Call an engineer.
+If pressure is fine but F75 persists, call an engineer.

 What is happening: System pressure has dropped below the minimum operating level.